 All doctoral students who receive their MA from another university are placed on provisional status when they enter UWM.
 The Academic Review is designed to assess the progress of these PhD students and determine whether their provisional status is removed.

 The Academic Review usually lasts from one and a half to two hours.
-A student meets with three graduate faculty members to discuss a Review portfolio, which consists of two unrevised course or seminar papers completed at UWM, his or her academic record (MA and UWM doctoral transcripts, Program of Study), and a reading list of 20-25 books.
-The student and faculty members discuss the two papers, the texts on the reading list, the student’s course of study and its connection to completed and required course work in the concentration.
+A student meets with three graduate faculty members to discuss a Review portfolio, which consists of two unrevised course or seminar papers completed at UWM, their academic record (MA and UWM doctoral transcripts, Program of Study), and a brief paragraph describing current fields of interest and research questions of interest after the first year of doctoral study.
+The student and faculty members discuss the two papers, the student’s course of study and its connection to completed and required course work in the concentration, and the statement of current research interests.

-Ideally, the Academic Review is a conversation about the student’s understanding of the texts, and about the student’s progress as shown in the papers.
+Ideally, the Academic Review is a conversation about the student’s progress as shown in the papers.
 The committee’s questions can be open-ended or direct.
-Broad, open-ended questions ask the student to relate texts to each other, to the papers, to the student’s goals and understanding.
-The direct questions ask the student to discuss specific theories, authors, or concepts.
-Students also may be asked about the future direction of their scholarly interests.
-The best way for students to get a sense of the types of questions that may be asked is to discuss the review with members of their committee.
-The specific format, including the length of time spent on the texts and the papers, the order, and the types of questions, will vary depending on the chair’s preferences.
+Broad, open-ended questions ask the student to discuss the papers in light of the student’s goals for these projects and in the context of their coursework or the future direction of their scholarly interests.
+The direct questions ask the student to discuss specific theories, texts, or concepts addressed in the papers.
+The specific format, including the length of time spent on each paper and their current research interests, the order, and the types of questions, will vary depending on the chair’s preferences.

 Students will be notified verbally of the results within 24 hours after the Academic Review.
 The committee will make one of the following recommendations on the Warrant for Academic Review: